stellar/slingshot/slidechain/Pegging.md

    some imported funds in a transaction where the `retire` instruction is immediately followed by a [log](https://github.com/chain/txvm/blob/main/specifications/txvm.md#log) of this JSON string:
-   `{"asset":ASSET,"account":ACCOUNT,"seqnum":SEQNUM,"exporter":EXPORTER}`,
+   `{"asset":ASSET,"temp":TEMP,"seqnum":SEQNUM,"exporter":EXPORTER}`,
    where
    - ASSET is the Stellar asset code
      (as base64-encoded XDR)
      of the funds to peg out;
-   - ACCOUNT is the destination for the peg-out payment;
+   - TEMP is the temporary account created in step 1;
    - SEQNUM is the sequence number of the temporary account;
-   - EXPORTER is the creator of the temporary account.
+   - EXPORTER is the creator of the temporary account and the intended recipient of the peg-out funds.

 The temporary account will be closed
 (merged back to the exporter’s account)